ExpediaGroup/beekeeper/beekeeper-api/README.md

 In progress.

-Right it just has a GET /health endpoint.
+Right now it only has a GET /health endpoint.